Sign Up

 • Healthcare personnel who have untreated latent TB should have an annual screening for symptoms of TB.

-• Annual TB education of all healthcare personnel is recommended.
+• Annual TB education for all healthcare personnel is recommended.

 Vaccination